The Ultimate Guide to Cooking Perfect Chickpeas

 Chickpeas add a satisfying protein boost and a delightful texture to any salad.
 They're great in both warm and cold salads.
 Here are a few ideas:

-1. Mediterranean Chickpea Salad: Combine chickpeas, chopped cucumbers, tomatoes, red onion, olives, feta cheese, and a lemon vinaigrette.
+1. Mediterranean chickpea salad: Combine chickpeas, chopped cucumbers, tomatoes, red onion, olives, feta cheese, and a lemon vinaigrette.
 This salad is a light and refreshing option, bursting with Mediterranean flavors.

 2. Roasted Vegetable and Chickpea Salad: Toss roasted sweet potatoes, broccoli, chickpeas, and a maple Dijon dressing.
 This salad is hearty and satisfying, with a combination of sweet and savory flavors.